liv-daliberti/grail-simulation/recipes/README.md

 The `recipes/` directory collects configuration assets used to launch GRAIL training jobs.
-Each YAML file is ingested by the TRL-powered entry points under `src/open_r1/`, so updating hyperparameters, dataset mixtures, or logging knobs rarely requires changing Python code.
+Each YAML file is ingested by the TRL-powered entry points under `src/grail/` and `src/grpo/`, with shared helpers living in `src/common/open_r1/`, so updating hyperparameters, dataset mixtures, or logging knobs rarely requires changing Python code.

 ## Layout

 - `accelerate_configs/` – templates for `accelerate launch` (e.g. the Deepspeed
   ZeRO-3 config referenced by the SLURM wrappers in `training/`).
 - `Qwen2.5-1.5B-Instruct/` – model-specific recipes.
 The `grpo/` folder holds
-  GRPO and GRAIL (discriminator) configs used by `src/open_r1/grpo.py` and `src/open_r1/grail.py`.
+  GRPO and GRAIL (discriminator) configs used by `src/grpo/grpo.py` and `src/grail/grail.py`.

 Add new model families by creating sibling directories (for example, `Mistral-7B/`) and mirroring the task-oriented subfolders (`grpo/`, `sft/`,